dzackgarza/qual-wiki/30_Complex Analysis/999_Quals/006 Series Convergence.md

 :::

-## Spring 2020 HW 2.3: series on the circle #completed
+## Spring 2020 HW 2.3: series on the circle #completed/qual

 :::{.problem title="?"}
 Prove the following: